henrikhierl/honybot/README.md

 Rename or copy `config.properties.dist` file to `config.properties` and fill it out.
 More information can be found down below.

+Register an App at https://glass.twitch.tv/console/apps and generate the ClientSecret.
+Your app's OAuth Redirect URL need to be the same as the one in the configuration file, E.g. `http://localhost:4567/auth`.
+Past the ClientSecret and Client-ID into the `config.properties`

+The chatbot needs a Twitch account and a oauthtoken therfore you need to ganerate one and save it togather withe the name into config.properties`.

 Import project into IDE:
 - IntellIJ IDEA: New project from existing source > use Gradle